LET’S EXPLORE PANAY!

 Aklan (Kalibo – Boracay)

-Land travel from Iloilo to Caticlan takes about 3 hours.
+Land travel from Iloilo to Tibiao takes about 3 hours and from Tibiao to Culasi (Mararison Island) takes about 35 minutes.
 This overlooked province has a lot to offer.
 This place is more of an eco-adventure and cultural place.